 You’ve circled the company wagons and made the decision to introduce desk hoteling stations as part of your return-to-work strategy.
 For the uninitiated, hoteling desks or hoteling stations refer to a method of supporting unassigned seating in an agile work environment.

-Perhaps you’ve begun adjusting your office to adhere to public health guidelines, decided to stagger work shifts and reduce capacity.
+Perhaps you’ve begun adjusting your office to adhere to new guidelines, decided to stagger work shifts, or are finding a way forward with reduced capacity.
 Maybe you crunched the numbers and realized you can save on real estate costs — your second biggest overhead expense as a company — by redesigning your floor plans and implementing desk hoteling.

 Whatever is driving your plans for more flexible desk arrangements, you recognize that the business case for space sharing is significant.
 You’re ready to embark on the new normal.

 Now, you just need to ensure a successful transition.
 Here are some tips on exactly how to navigate the switch to desk hoteling.

 Desk hoteling is a space-sharing practice that enables employees to reserve their workstations, much like booking a hotel room.
 It's similar to hot desking, where employees can choose available spaces when they arrive, but with a formal desk reservation system.

 Even prior to the outbreak of the COVID-19 pandemic, many employers were shifting to flexible seating arrangements to improve collaboration and provide significant cost savings benefits.
 Desk hoteling makes this easier to accomplish.

 Now, with health and safety at the forefront of everyone's minds, companies are looking for innovative ways to create a safer, more productive work environment.
 In addition to physically distanced work areas, de-densifying the office, and enacting stricter cleaning protocols, hoteling desks offer a safe solution for returning to the office.
 And while some employees will remain at home, a recent Gensler report indicates that most employees want to return to the office at least part of the time.